 - It permits students to explore the interrelations between archaeology and science in a manner consistent with current trends in both study and research.

 - It is the only major in the College of Arts and Sciences that requires work in all three divisions: the humanities, natural sciences, and social sciences.

 Majors design their own curriculum in close consultation with their advisor according to their area of concentration within the discipline.
 The program's core curriculum consists of a selection of courses drawn from the regular offerings in anthropology, art, classics, and religion.
 The core courses are supplemented by appropriate ones in such related disciplines as biology, chemistry, computer science, environmental studies, geology, mathematics, and physics.
-Because of the interdisciplinary nature of archeology, many students often double major, choosing archeological studies to enhance studies in anthropology, art history, classics, or geology.
+Because of the interdisciplinary nature of archaeology, many students often double major, choosing archaeological studies to enhance studies in anthropology, art history, classics, or geology.

-In addition to class work, the program offers archeological fieldwork and laboratory research opportunities for students, which may include participation in Oberlin faculty research, or in field schools, internships, or other arrangements outside of Oberlin.
+In addition to class work, the program offers archaeological fieldwork and laboratory research opportunities for students, which may include participation in Oberlin faculty research, or in field schools, internships, or other arrangements outside of Oberlin.

 Oberlin College, along with the University of Oxford (UK), is an institutional sponsor of the Sangro Valley Project and the Sangro Valley Field School in the southern Abruzzo region of Italy.
-This jointly operated field school trains both undergraduate and graduate students from the United States, the United Kingdom, and Italy in the latest archeological methods and techniques.
+This jointly operated field school trains both undergraduate and graduate students from the United States, the United Kingdom, and Italy in the latest archaeological methods and techniques.
 Participants also take field trips to other sites and nearby museums, and attend lectures given by leading scholars and researchers.